 In February 2012 the Company sold its holdings in Canyon Shadows LP.
 Since this was the Company's last investment holding it is currently actively seeking new business opportunities with the cash available after retiring older debt held by the Company.
 On May 12, 2012 the Company formed Pipeline Nutrition, Inc. with its focus on internet sales in the personal health, nutrition and fitness markets.
-The Company maintains a controlling 51% interest in the subsidiary with the remaining 49% ownership being held by subsidiary management.
+The Company currently maintains Pipeline Nutrition, Inc. as its only active subsidiary.